 Most TB-related deaths in children occur in young children who have not been diagnosed or treated, representing a missed opportunity for prevention.11 The burden of multidrug-resistant TB (MDR-TB) in children is still largely unknown but it is estimated that less than 10 percent of all children with MDR-TB are detected and treated.12 As child mortality overall has fallen in many countries over the last 20 years, the continued neglect of TB in children has resulted in TB now being one of the major infectious diseases causing death in children globally, despite it being treatable and preventable.
 TB also has profound indirect consequences on child health as children are commonly orphaned or suffer the consequences of increasing poverty due to catastrophic costs to the family or household that are often associated with having TB.

 The fight against TB has reached a critical turning point.
-A concerted effort by the global public health community helped save more than 50 million lives from TB between 2000 and 2016, as global incidence (the number of new cases in a given year) fell by a third and the annual death toll fell by almost half over the same period.13,14 However, far greater efforts are required to end the global TB epidemic.
+A concerted effort by the global public health community helped save more than 50 million lives from TB between 2000 and 2016, as global incidence fell by a third and the annual death toll fell by almost half over the same period.13,14 However, far greater efforts are required to end the global TB epidemic.
 The global End TB Strategy adopted in 2015 provided an unprecedented opportunity for the global health community to finally end the long-standing neglect of TB in children – but children with TB continue to be neglected in large numbers.

 We must seize the opportunity.
 Millions of young lives hang in the balance.